MillenniumDB/RPQPaper/README.md

 **Evaluating Regular Path Queries in GQL and SQL/PGQ: How Far Can The Classical Algorithms Take Us?**

-Extended version of the paper: Paper_extended.pdf
+Extended version of the paper: [here](https://github.com/MillenniumDB/RPQPaper/blob/master/Paper_extended.pdf)
 # Replicating the experiments

 - Clone this repo